coder-newcomer/consoleRPG/draft/readme.md

 # 📋TODO & TOFIX
 - [ ] Find alternative font that have **Commercial Use** license rights
 - [ ] Find alternative logo of 4 leaf clover
+- [ ] Add animation support for the gui
 - [ ] Finish this work and release

 # 🗺️Development & Concept Map